stuartjash/stuartjash/README.md

 ### Hi Everyone 👋👨‍💻

 My name is Stuart.
-I'm a macOS security researcher at Huntress, and I created Crash Security.
+I'm a macOS security researcher at Huntress, and I created Crash Security (although I don't really maintain it anymore).
 I'm a reader 📖, basketball coach 🏀, and play the violin 🎻.
 Former radio DJ and play-by-play broadcaster.

 Find me around the web 🌎:
 * Personal